KDE/documentation-develop-kde-org/content/docs/kirigami/components-scrollablepages_listviews.md

 {{< alert title="Hint" color="info" >}}
-You can use [KSortFilterProxyModel](docs:kitemmodels;SortFilterModel) from [KItemModel](https://api.kde.org/frameworks/kitemmodels/html/) to easily add filtering capability directly in QML without any need for C++.
+You can use [KSortFilterProxyModel](docs:kitemmodels;SortFilterModel) from [KItemModel](https://api.kde.org/frameworks/kitemmodels/html/) to easily add filtering capability directly in QML without any need for C++ code.
 {{< /alert >}}

 ### Pull to refresh

-Another behavior added by this class is a "pull to refresh" behavior.
+Another function provided by this component is a "pull to refresh" action.
 To use this, activate it as follows:

 ```qml
 Kirigami.ScrollablePage {